 IC stands for Industry Canada, which sets the testing standards for analog and digital terminal equipment and mandates that wireless products sold in Canada must pass IC certification.
-Therefore, IC certification (now known as ised certification or ICES certification) is a passport and essential requirement for electronic products (such as wireless MICe and keyboards, remote control toys, and various low-power wireless RF products) to enter the Canadian market.
+Therefore, IC certification (now known as ised certification or ICES certification) is a passport and essential requirement for electronic products (such as wireless mice and keyboards, remote control toys, and various low-power wireless RF products) to enter the Canadian market.

-1. IC Certification (WiRED Products)
+1. IC Certification (Wired Products)

 - Testing Items: Similar to the fcc in the United States, IC certification focuses only on the EMI part, testing conducted and radiated emissions.